Confidential Informant Reliability and Probable Cause: Expert Legal Analysis by Darren Chaker

 In line with Darren Chaker’s expertise, investigators should focus on the specificity and corroborative potential of information provided by informants.
 This involves discerning whether the information contains intricate details that only an insider could know.
 If the information can be sourced from external entities like the media, court records, community members, or other inmates, it raises the possibility that the informant is not relaying firsthand knowledge.
 This is particularly crucial in cases where informants might be seeking leniency by offering alleged incriminating statements about a target.

-Ensuring Non-Contamination of Evidence: A key aspect of reliability assessment, as highlighted by Darren Chaker, is the safeguarding of investigative information from informants.
-Law enforcement agencies must be vigilant in preventing the disclosure of such information to informants.
 If informants are exposed to investigative details, it can significantly impede the reliability review process, making it challenging to discern if the informant is contributing valuable information or merely echoing what they have learned from the investigators.
 This safeguard is crucial in maintaining the integrity of the investigation and the reliability of the informant’s contribution.

 Affidavit to Determine Probable Cause Based on Information of a Confidential Informant is Broad